The Story So Far (band): The Story So Far (2015–2016)

-Proper Dose (2017–present)
+Proper Dose (2017–2021)

 The band reportedly entered the studio to record their fourth studio album in April 2017.
 On September 13, 2017, the band released the song "Out of It".
 The track is included on a charity 7" vinyl, which was released on November 3.

 The album, titled Proper Dose, was officially announced on July 12, 2018, and was released on September 21, 2018.
 Proper Dose debuted at number 19 on the Billboard 200 chart, but quickly declined, falling off the chart the following week.
 In efforts to promote the album, the band embarked on a European tour with supporting acts from Citizen and All Get Out.
 At the conclusion of their European tour, the band immediately started a U.S. tour with Movements, Citizen, and Turnover.
 On September 21, 2018 the band released their first music video from Proper Dose for their song "Upside Down", followed by music videos for "Take Me As You Please" and "Proper Dose" on November 8, 2018 and January 22, 2019, respectively.

+Since September of 2021, Drummer Ryan Torf moved from playing drums live to playing guitar, bass and piano live for TSSF.
+He said on a September 16th, 2021 Instagram post “Sadly after dealing with injuries and surgeries to my hip and shoulder over the last few years, I will not be able to perform drums live for TSSF for the foreseeable future.
+I still plan on playing and recording drums on future material and in the studio.
+Feeling luckier than ever to continue making music with my brothers, and for everyone who supported us and inspired us to keep doing our thing.”

+Line-up change and I Want to Disappear (2022–present)

-On May 31, 2022, bassist Kelen Capener announced on his Twitter page that he was no longer a member of the band; no explanation was given for his departure.
+On May 31, 2022, bassist Kelen Capener announced on his Twitter page that he was no longer a member of the band.
+No official reason was given for his departure by the band.
+Capener was not officially replaced, with drummer Ryan Torf overtaking bass duties in studio and former Man Overboard bassist Nik Bruzzese joining the band in a touring capacity.
+In 2022, The Story So Far expanded to a live sextet for the first time in their history, with Torf moving to rhythm guitar.
+Set Your Goals drummer Mike Ambrose also joined the band as a touring musician.

+In early 2023, guitarist Kevin Geyer alleged on the Two Week Notice podcast that the band were "contractually obligated" to release new music ahead of their tour in support of Blink-182.
+A new single, "Big Blind", was released on August 4, 2023.
+A new single, "Letterman", was released on March 21, 2024, along with a music video.
+On the same date, their new upcoming album was announced, titled I Want to Disappear.
+The album's third single, "All This Time", was released on May 8, 2024.
+The album, and a music video for "Watch You Go", were both released simultaneously on June 21, 2024.